Purpose Statement

 The portfolio aims for both diversification and near risk-free investments to ensure security of the funds.
 Emphasis is placed on securities offered by or unconditionally guaranteed by the government of Canada, a province of Canada, or banks listed in Schedule I of the Bank Act.

-Without compromising other objectives, the town shall maximize the rate of return earned on its portfolio by implementing an investment program being cognizant of trends including but not limited to economic events, interest rates, inflation and foreign exchange rates.
+Without compromising other objectives, the town shall maximize the rate of return earned on its portfolio by implementing an investment program, being cognizant of trends including, but not limited to, economic events, interest rates, and inflation.

-All security transactions entered into shall be conducted on a custodial banking basis.
-Securities will be held by a third party custodian, designated by the treasurer or agent of the treasurer and evidenced by safekeeping receipts and periodic statements of holdings.
+Security transactions entered into shall be conducted on a custodial banking basis where possible.
+Securities will be held by a third-party custodian, designated by the Treasurer or agent of the Treasurer and evidenced by safekeeping receipts and periodic statements of holdings.

 The investment program shall be subject to annual external and periodic internal audit to ensure adherence to the investment policy and procedure.

-All investment purchases and sales are confirmed by signature of two signing officers of the corporation as authorized and designated by the banking by-law then in effect.
+All investment purchases and sales are confirmed by officers of the corporation as authorized and designated by the banking by-law then in effect.

-All investment transactions are recorded, in accordance with legislation, town practices, policies, and generally accepted accounting principles for Ontario municipalities.
+All investment transactions are recorded and must be in accordance with legislation, town practices, policies, and generally accepted accounting principles.

 Reporting

-• Contains a statement by the designated agent of the treasurer as to whether or not, in his or her opinion, all investments were made in accordance with the investment policy and goals of the corporation;
+- Contains a statement by the Treasurer or designated agent of the Treasurer as to whether or not, in his or her opinion, all investments were made in accordance with the investment policy and goals of the corporation;

-• If applicable, contains a record of the date of each transaction in or disposal of its own securities, including a statement of the purchase and sale price of each security; and
+- If applicable, contains a record of the date of each transaction in or disposal of the towns’ own securities, including a statement of the purchase and sale price of each security; and

 Responsibilities

-The Deputy Treasurer and Director, Financial Planning is the designated agent of the treasurer responsible for the town’s investment program.
+The Deputy Treasurer is the designated agent of the Treasurer responsible for the town’s investment program.

-Authority to manage the day to day operations of the investment program is delegated to the designated agent of the treasurer.
-The agent may further delegate responsibility for the day-to-day management of the portfolio to subordinate investment officers or employees.
+Authority to manage the day-to-day operations of the investment program is delegated to the designated agent of the Treasurer.
+The agent of the Treasurer may further delegate responsibility for the day-to-day management of the portfolio to subordinate investment officers or employees.

 Definitions